 - Vaginal yeast infections

-According to medical studies the following nutrients that are destroyed or altered during pasteurization include:
+To put things into perspective, according to certain medical studies, the following nutrients are destroyed or altered during pasteurization include:

 |Nutrient and Immune Factors||Pasteurized Milk||Raw Milk|

 |Iron||66% Reduction||100% Active|

 |Zinc||70% Reduction||100% Active|

 |Calcium||21% Reduction||100% Active|

 How To Purchase & Use Raw Milk

 Raw dairy isn’t always easy to find, since laws differ from state to state regarding consumers’ rights to buy raw milk.
 There are 3 main places you can look for raw dairy products: